 Mortgage applications edged up last week: MBA

-NEW YORK (Reuters) - Applications for U.S. home mortgages edged up last week as rates fell for the fifth week in a row, data from an industry group showed on Wednesday.
+NEW YORK (Reuters) - Applications for home mortgages edged up slightly last week as a rise in refinancing activity was offset by a lack of demand for purchases, an industry group said on Wednesday.

-The seasonally adjusted index of refinancing applications edged up 0.3 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, also added 0.3 percent.
+The MBA's seasonally adjusted index of refinancing applications gained 2.2 percent, while the gauge of loan requests for home purchases fell 4.7 percent.

-Fixed 30-year mortgage rates averaged 3.65 percent in the week, down 2 basis points from 3.67 percent the week before.
+Fixed 30-year mortgage rates averaged 4.29 percent, unchanged from the week before.

 (Reporting by Leah Schnurr; Editing by Diane Craft)